What is Parenting Counseling?

 What Should I Take with Me to a Consultation with a Potential Counselor?

-Take a list of questions with you, so you can ensure that you all of your questions have been answered and you have all you need to make an informed decision about your future counselor.
+Take a list of questions with you, so you can ensure that all of your questions have been answered and you have all you need to make an informed decision about your future counselor.

 Important things you should ask a prospective parenting counselor include: